Nectres/money-tracker/README.md

 ![image](https://user-images.githubusercontent.com/12008678/212482993-106d39a0-b1e8-441f-b256-3ce39372417a.png)

 ## Installation
+- Clone into the repo using:  `git clone https://github.com/Nectres/money-tracker`
+- Go into the directory `cd money-trakcer`
-- Run the command `npm run dev:prepare`, this command will install and initialize all the required packages
+- Run the command `npm run dev-prepare`, this command will install and initialize all the required packages
 - Once installed, run the `npm run dev` to start both the frontend and backend server.
 Please wait for the `Express Server started` message to appear in the console
 - Then head to `http://localhost:5173` in your browser to start using the application
 ## Demo Credentials: